top of page

 • You can also take a single dose of anti-inflammatory before activities that irritate your symptoms e.g., gardening, playing golf, tennis etc. This will mean your joints are less painful during and after these activities.

-• The main short term side effect is stomach upset/reflux in the short term.
+• The main short term side effect is stomach upset/reflux.
 If you have this symptom, stop the medication, and see your GP.
 You may be able to trial a different medication that does not have this effect on you.

-• The main long term side effect is increased blood pressure which is less likely if you are taking the medication as recommended above.
-It may occur more often in people taking anti-inflammatories every single day.
+• The main long term side effect is increased blood pressure which is unlikely if you are taking the medication as recommended above.

 bottom of page